Did Anthony Scaramucci Reveal Reince Priebus To Be White House Leaker? Mooch Hints Trump Knows Leaker Identity

 — BuzzFeed News (@BuzzFeedNews) July 27, 2017

 In the CNN interview, Scaramucci stated that he and Reince Priebus “were brothers” but curiously referenced the biblical story of Cain and Abel, reports Politico.
 This reference to the Book of Genesis figures is interesting considering that Cain killed Abel.
-Scaramucci, speaking to CNN‘s Chris Cuomo, was quite obtuse on the subject, remarking that
+Scaramucci, speaking to CNN‘s Chris Cuomo, was quite obtuse on the subject.

 “Some brothers are like Cain and Abel.
 Other brothers can fight with each other and get along…I don’t know if this is reparable or not, that will be up to the president.”

-Anthony Scaramucci has reportedly had a large amount of tension with Reince Priebus, with Priebus working with other White House officials to block Scarmucci’s appointment to the White House Communications Director job.
-Politico reports that Priebus ally Sean Spicer resigned from his Press Secretary job as soon as it was revealed that Scaramucci would be getting the director role.
+Anthony Scaramucci has reportedly had a large amount of tension with Reince Priebus, with Priebus working with other White House officials to block Scaramucci’s appointment to the White House Communications Director job.
+Politico reports that Priebus ally Sean Spicer resigned his Press Secretary job as soon as it was revealed that Scaramucci would be getting the director role.

 .@Scaramucci dares Reince Priebus to prove he's not a leaker!
 For months, Reince has been suspiciously quite! #TRUMP https://t.co/SSN7k0tWZY